vegaprotocol/specs/protocol/0095-LIQM-liquidity_mechanisms.md

 A number in the range $[0, 1]$ which defines the minimum proportion of a markets maker fees a party must receive in order to be [designated](#designating-liquidity-providers) as an LP for the next epoch.
 The parameter should default to `0.1`.

-Updates to this parameter will be used the next time LPs are designated, i.e. updating the network parameter will not result in LPs instantly being redesignated.
+Updates to this parameter will be used the next time LPs are designated, i.e. updating the network parameter will not result in LPs instantly being re-designated.

 ## Accruing ELS Points